 Fly the Falcon

 The main entrance leads to the land’s anchor attraction, Millennium Falcon: Smuggler’s Run.
-(A second ride Star Wars: Rise of the Resistance will open by the end of the year.)
 This ride has fans plenty smitten.
 The iconic aircraft dubbed the “fastest hunk of junk in the galaxy” is famously piloted by Han Solo and Chewbacca.
 Spanning more than 100 feet, this is the first full-scale model ever built.

 In this immersive, gameplay ride, Chewbacca has agreed to loan the Falcon to the pirate Hondo Ohnaka, who hires a crew of six (you, the rider, are one of them!) for a wild mission.
 On the way to the cockpit, everyone is assigned a task as either a pilot, gunner, or engineer.
 When the ride starts, guests launch into hyperspace, take on enemy fire, and dodge obstacles.
 And the best part is that the outcome varies with each ride, depending on how well the crew flies and defends itself, so repeat rides promise a different experience each time.

 Please note that Oga’s is temporarily closed.
 It’s expected to reopen, but until then, enjoy some of Oga’s signature cocktails at home.